Soft & fluffy Cake Batter Cinnamon Buns from scratch. They taste like cupcakes!

 Shower the rolls with the sweet glaze and top with more sprinkles.
 The more sprinkles, the better.

 I love the pops of color inside the coiled, fluffy dough – gorgeous tie-dye breakfast confections.
 And look how puffy and soft that dough is – this is truly the fluffiest, most tender yeast roll I’ve ever had.
 You will love this recipe!
 Serve the rolls warm and glaze right before serving.
 Any extra rolls may be frozen for up to two months, without the glaze.
 My birthday is only 2 short months away and you better believe this will be breakfast.
 Breakfast in bed, please (Kevin are you reading?).

 There is nothing like a homemade sweet roll.
 Especially one with so much

 happy sprinkles. 😉

-**I highly suggest you read this detailed post before making these rolls because there are extra notes to know about the dough beforehand, especially if this is your first time baking with yeast.**
+**I highly suggest you read this raspberry swirl sweet rolls post before making these rolls because there are extra notes to know about the dough beforehand, especially if this is your first time baking with yeast.**

 - 1 cup milk

 - 2/3 cup granulated sugar

 - 1 and 1/2 tablespoons active dry yeast (2 standard size packets)*